xhuvom/FaceID/README.md

 After capturing each persons face images and annotations on separate training folders, some data preprocessing is required for training.
 Image conversion: Convert jpg images to JPEG for Darknet framework using command [ $ mogrify -format JPEG *jpg ] according to your image data directory.

-Label conversion: Convert annotations to VOC data format with convert.py script provided on scripts folder.
+Label conversion: Convert annotations to VOC data format with scripts/convert.py script provided on scripts folder.
 This operation generates training image list file on the same folder for different classes.
-Add all those training list files into one file and point the file on face.data
+Add all those training list files into one file and point the file on cfg/face.data

-After preprocessing, modify class numbers accordingly, create face.names and face.data files with your desired labels and directories.
+After preprocessing, modify class numbers accordingly, create data/face.names and cfg/face.data files with your desired labels and directories.

-Configure yolo.c file and yolo_kernels, comment the lines on image.c file.
+Configure src/yolo.c file and yolo_kernels, comment the lines on src/image.c file.
 Now OPENCV=0 and start training with cfg file(modify #224 with filters and class numbers according to the equation > filters = (class+coord+1)*num
 Now start training on GPU.